Thermite-welding,

 SOLUTIONS with Effective, Practical Advice

-The process is not new, having been patented in Germany around the end of the nineteenth century, but although basically low-tech, it has been incrementally improved in time and it is still widely used today for specific jobs like field welding of track, for its recognized assets.
+The process is not new, having been patented in Germany around the end of the nineteenth century.

 The general form of the thermochemical reaction is the following: